The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 }
 ```

-The macroblock locations have to change as well.
+The macroblock locations have to change as well to avoid overlap.
 Edit `./designs/regfile_2r1w/macro.cfg`:
 ```
 lane0 80.24 10.88 N
 lane1 80.24 380.08 N